ZachChristensen28/ZachChristensen28.github.io/_posts/2023-10-30-splunk-hostname-tracking.md

 ### Data Source

 The data source choice will come down to what is available in your environment.
-We are really looking for a data source that provides accurate IP to Hostname mapping.
-For this example, I will be leveraging a built-in external command to query my DNS servers in real-time for the hostname of an IP.
+We are seeking a data source that provides accurate IP to Hostname mapping.
+For this example, I will leverage a built-in external command to query my DNS servers in real time for the hostname of an IP.

-> This method will put significant load on your DNS servers in large environments.
+> This method will put a significant load on your DNS servers in large environments.
 It is recommended to use an existing data source in Splunk to correlate the hostname.
 {: .prompt-warning }

 ### KVStore lookup